ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 ## ino
 when note pressure is in play you can definitely parry some of the options but others are true block strings ino seems to be able to throw on the meaty setup off 5p>6k>TATAMI but IDK why (test)
-- - after testing I immediately got a counterhit which is uHHHHh interesting?
-IDK what I'm doing wrong in match.
+- after testing I immediately got a counterhit which is uHHHHh interesting?
+IDK what I'm doing wrong in match. if you cause a whiff on the ground slide stab you can't hit with an ariel ino will get you with an anti air counterhit ino does a really big wind up move in the air that causes a staggar state, can probably 6p on reaction while it charges? (test) might be able to 6p all over the place tbh idk. can you counterhit the slide stab? (test)

+## jacko
+can you punish their slide attack? (test) can't do anything when you're getting robotted

 ## ky kiske
-fuck this guy hes so fast and jsut does whatever he wants. if close you can wakeup super his charged up fireballs if hes doing air fireballs you can run under it if you notice soon enough if he gets hit the fireballs go away flip klic beats everything and will catch neautral jump if you get hit with basically anything for blockstun you cannot get away you can't do air tatami without a backdash becaue he can run in and anti air for a counterhit combo kibari in neutral is good but cant be relied on
+fuck this guy hes so fast and just does whatever he wants. if close you can wakeup super his charged up fireballs if hes doing air fireballs you can run under it if you notice soon enough if he gets hit the fireballs go away flip klic beats almost everything and will catch neautral jump
+- you can counter
+- you can 6p
+if you get hit with basically anything for blockstun you cannot get away you can't do air tatami without a backdash becaue he can run in and anti air for a counterhit combo kibari in neutral is good but cant be relied on